jshapiro314/machineLearningCoursera/README.md

 # machineLearningCoursera
-Assignments from Coursera machine learning course
+Notes and assignments from Coursera Machine Learning course